dragonflypl/web-wiki/functional-programming.md

 const middleArgumentLater = threeArgs('value for a', __, 'value for c')
 ```

+- `R.adjust` - for updating single element in the array.
+Similar to `evolve`
 - `R.defaultTo` - checks if some value is nil and it so, then returns other (default) value
 - `R.indexBy` - creates an lookup from objects collection by a property
 - `R.flip` - wraps the function and reverses order of params.
 Useful with e.g. merge and inside redux reducers.